-If you need to correct or change your return after it has been filed, you must file Form IL-1120-ST-X, Amended Small Business Replacement Tax Return.
+Do not file another Form IL-1120-ST with "amended" figures to change your originally filed Form IL-1120-ST. If you need to correct or change your return after it has been filed, you must file Form IL-1120-ST-X, Amended Small Business Replacement Tax Return.
 Returns filed before the extended due date of the return are treated as your original return for all purposes.
 For more information see Form IL-1120-ST-X instructions.

 You should file Form IL-1120-ST-X only after you have filed a processable Illinois Income Tax return.
 You must file a separate Form IL-1120-ST-X for each tax year you wish to change.
-Do not file another Form IL-1120-ST with "amended" figures to change your originally filed Form IL-1120-ST.

-State changes only - File Form IL-1120-ST-X, promptly, if you discover an error on your Illinois return that does not relate to an error on your federal return but was caused by
+State changes only - File Form IL-1120-ST-X promptly if you discover an error on your Illinois return that does not relate to an error on your federal return but rather was caused by